The first step in getting that monkey off your back

 It’s been one of those summers.
 The ones that leave you panting for breath, so fatigued you can’t breathe, suffering from “pin cushion syndrome.”
 Add to that lockdowns, rampant fear, a part time job in the hospitality industry and you’ve got a recipe for disaster.
 So it was for me this year.
 That’s all over now, well, some of it’s over, OK, the JOB is over!
 Yes, I finally, totally retired.

-RETIREMENT that time when you STOP
+that time when you STOP

 What a wildly appropriate prompt for this week.
 You see, I am one of those weird people.
 You know the ones who always know the moon phase.
 The ones who talk about the demise of betelgeuse, use coconut oil for everything, have an herb or an essential oil suggestion for any complaint.
 We talk about Woodstock, and the day John Lennon died, listen to music by Janis Joplin, Cage the Elephant, Omnia and George Strait with equal abandon.
 We’re the ones with the wild sparkle in our eyes, the messy hair, and perpetually dirty feet.
 We are the Star Seeds and Indigos, the lovers and the dancers.
 The ones who see all the pain and horror of this world, but love it anyway.
 Long live the wild and the weird! 🙂